- What are the prices for an event?

 Day before load-in: Based on availability.
 Fees are available upon request.

 Rental fees are based on a five-hour event ending no later than midnight.
-After five hours or midnight, whichever occurs first, an hourly overtime charge will be in effect for each hour or portion thereof (events may go no later than 1 a.m. except by special permission).
+After five hours or midnight, whichever occurs first, an hourly overtime charge will be in effect for each hour or portion thereof (events may go no later than 1 a.m.).
 Events may be held in Astor Hall and McGraw Rotunda only after the Library has closed to the public.

 If you are interested in a space for an event, we will place a hold on that space for your desired date(s)—no deposit is required to place a hold.
 If there is already a hold on your desired room and date, you may place a second hold and we will attempt to release that date for you.